strongwolf/OpenSD/README.md

-## OpenSD: OpenSD: Unified Open-Vocabulary Segmentation and Detection
+## OpenSD: Unified Open-Vocabulary Segmentation and Detection

 Codes and pretained models will be released soon.